hschickdevs/Chicago-Airbnb-Market-Dynamics/README.md

 #### Tab 5: Listing Characteristics 🛏️
 * How does Airbnb type (room type) affect the average price of a listing?
 (Suhas's code)
 * Availability of which amenity has the highest impact on price and what is the average price of an Airbnb with that amenity?
 (Suhas's code)
-#### Tab 6: Host Experience and Pricing 🌟
-* Relationship between a host's experience (days/duration) on the platform vs average price of listings (Suhas's code)